Bodiart/BlurSelect/README.md

  - radiusFrom - start animation with this radius
  - radiusTo - end animation with this radius

- If you are using CardView as select view and you already have corner radius, just specify
+ If you are using CardView as selectView and you already have corner radius, just specify
  ```
  radiusFrom = CardView.radius
  ```